dstroot/readme/README.md

 * Status can be communicated via email or other means
 * If something is holding you back **do not save it for a 1:1**.
 Call me, slack m, email me but let's get it addressed.

-One-on-ones are _your time_.
-I will have some things to discuss with you, but these are your opportunities to let me know how you're doing, what you need, what you wish could be different, how you feel about our team and your teammates, what your career goals are... etc.
+I see 1:1s as your opportunity to let me know how you're doing and what you need.
+It's time for us to align on goals/outcomes and direction.

+The best 1:1s I’ve had have focused beyond the moment: Your career development, team strategy and opportunity, the company's strategy, etc. Feel free to come with a topic you’d like to discuss.
+I’d love it if you spent a few minutes beforehand preparing so that we can get the most of our time.

 ## Work–life balance